quynhmanh/gatsby-starter-kontent-lumen/docs/WEB-SPOTLIGHT.md

         * Select `Navigation Menu` content item of type `Menu`.
         * Create a new version of this item.

-        * Link same content items that are linked from `Menu items` element to `New Menu items`.
+        * Link the same content items that are linked from the `Menu items` element to `New Menu items`.

         * Publish the changes.
         * ![Fill new Subpages element](./new-menu-items-content.png)
     * Open the Content Types section.